Plants and Animals

 Sanguisorba canadensis Canadian burnet

-Perennial forb of moist prairies; leaves pinnately compound with elliptic serrated leaflets (3-8 cm long); flowers white, borne in cylindrical heads on long stalks.
+Perennial forb of calcareous fens; leaves pinnately compound with elliptic serrated leaflets (3-8 cm long); flowers white, borne in cylindrical heads on long stalks.

 Status and Rank